Medications and Drugs

 Solifenacin reduces muscle spasms of the bladder and urinary tract.

-Solifenacin may also be used for other purposes not listed in this medication guide.
+Solifenacin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of solifenacin (VESIcare)?